 We are living in an exciting time.
-Simulations have become a standard tool in almost every product development process, substantially speeding it up when compared to the traditional approach of physical testing.
+Simulations have become a standard tool in almost every product development process, and they substantially speed up the process when compared to the traditional approach of physical testing.

-Modern large-scale simulation models are, however, often very complex systems that require extensive knowledge, resources, and effort.
-So, how to make the most out of the simulation capabilities and minimize the trial and error pain – especially when dealing with a large scale simulation?
+Modern, large-scale simulation models are, however, often very complex systems that require extensive knowledge, resources, and effort.
+So, how can you make the most out of the simulation capabilities and minimize the pain of trial and error—especially when dealing with a large-scale simulation?

-In this article, I will go through the most important best practices that will help you set up your simulation like a pro.
+In this article, I’ll take you through the most important best practices to keep in mind, which will help you set up your simulation like a pro.

-Performing a large-scale simulation means a great investment in terms of effort and money.
+Performing a large-scale simulation typically requires a serious investment in terms of time, effort and money.
 Computational resources are limited and costly, there are normally several time constraints, and most importantly, your time as a simulation expert is extremely valuable.
 Therefore, avoid unnecessary overhead by managing your resources.
 Make sure to:

 - Keep your simulations portable: cloud computing is everything!
 There are several extremely useful solutions on the market that make your life easier (such as SimScale).
 Also, if your simulation is too large, try dividing it into well-defined independent components.
 This makes it easy to move your project around, make backups, and present it to others.

-- Seek help regularly: there is tons of resources out there that could help with the problem you are working on.
-Find your solutions and add it to your project library.
+- Seek help regularly!
+There are tons of resources out there that could help with the problem you are working on.
+Find your solutions and add it to your projects library.
 You will come back to these again and again in the future.

 Do NOT get discouraged if you are at the beginning of the road or if you keep running into issues with your large-scale simulation.
 Follow these tips and you’ll be on your way to becoming a simulation expert.
 Happy simulating!